-- (a) Outdoor entertainment; - (b) Interim Parking constructed in conformance with §120-77.2E(2) and §120-173F.
+- 1. Outdoor entertainment; - 2.
+Interim Parking constructed in conformance with §120-77.2.050B and §120-13F.
 Special permits for Interim Parking shall be subject to renewal every five years.
-Each renewal application shall be subject to a marketability analysis demonstrating that the site cannot be developed based on the following standards: - [1] The site is not marketable for development in accordance with the intent of the Marina District as demonstrated by at least one of the following factors: - [a] The inability to find an interested developer or buyer over an extended period of time; - [b] Physical location or locational limitations or deficiencies or the site or public infrastructure. - [2] Standards indicating the type of information required to document conformance with each of the aforementioned standards shall be as adopted from time to time by the Planning Commission.
+Each renewal application shall be subject to a marketability analysis demonstrating that the site cannot be developed based on the following standards: - a.
+The site is not marketable for development in accordance with the intent of the Marina District as demonstrated by at least one of the following factors: - 1.
+The inability to find an interested developer or buyer over an extended period of time; - 2.
+Physical location or locational limitations or deficiencies of the site or public infrastructure. - b.
+Standards indicating the type of information required to document conformance with each of the aforementioned standards shall be as adopted from time to time by the Planning Commission.